 - 4. For control of serial devices, connect the RS-232 serial port on the Transmitter to a serial port on the computer. - 5.
 Connect a Cat 5e/6 cable to the LAN port, or a Gigabit Ethernet (GbE) optical fiber cable to the SFP port to connect the KE8950T / KE8952T to the local area TCP/IP network. - 6.
-Plug the power adapter into an AC source; and plug the other end into the KE8950T / KE8952T's Power Jack. - On the Receiver side, plug the mouse, keyboard, HDMI monitor, microphone, and speakers into the ports on the Console section of the KE8950R / KE8952R. - 8.
+Plug the power adapter into an AC source; and plug the other end into the KE8950T / KE8952T's Power Jack. - 7.
+On the Receiver side, plug the mouse, keyboard, HDMI monitor, microphone, and speakers into the ports on the Console section of the KE8950R / KE8952R. - 8.
 Connect a Cat 5e/6 cable to the LAN port, or a Gigabit Ethernet (GbE) optical fiber cable to the SFP port to connect the KE8950R / KE8952R to the local area TCP/IP network. - 9.
 Plug the power adapter into an AC source; and plug the other end into the KE8950R / KE8952R's Power Jack. - 10.
-Use the OSD on the Receiver to configure the network settings for both devices (See Network Configuration, page 125). - 11.
+Use the OSD on the Receiver to configure the network settings for both devices (See Network Configuration, page 135). - 11.
 Repeat these steps for each Transmitter and Receiver you wish to install on the network. - 12.
 Power on the computer(s). - Note: 1.
 The unit supports network redundancy.
 Where both LAN and SFP ports are connected, a network redundancy is established.
 Please note, though, that if you use copper SFP modules, the module has to be removed for the unit to switch to the LAN port's network. - 2.
 The KE8952's LAN port provides Power over Ethernet (PoE) functionality which supplies power to the unit when connected to a compatible PoE network switch. - 3.
 Power adapters are not provided with KE8952 units.
 Please contact your ATEN dealer to purchase additional power adapters, or use the Power over Ethernet (PoE) feature to supply power to KE8952 units. - 4.
-A keyboard or mouse with special functions may need to use the USB ports for advanced features to work (see USB Mode, page 202).
+For specifically designed USB keyboards/mouses, see USB Mode, page 224.